RefilweMohlala/aws-shell-automation/README.md

 # aws-shell-automation
-This project automates the retrieval of AWS resources ( EC2 instances, S3 buckets, Lmbda functions, and Iam) using shell scripting.
+This project automates the retrieval of AWS resources ( EC2 instances, S3 buckets, Lambda functions, and Iam) using shell scripting.
 It schedules tasks via cron jobs, providing a lightweight and effecient solution for monitoring AWS environments.

 ## Features
 -Automated scheduling with cron jobs.